Research Robots Humanoid Applications Industries Technology Contact

 Workspace Geometry

-The working envelope is typically an inverted dome or cylinder.
-While smaller than articulated arms, it is optimized for top-down picking from AGVs or conveyor belts.
+The working envelope looks like an inverted dome or cylinder.
+Sure, it's smaller than articulated arms, but it's perfectly tuned for top-down picks from AGVs or conveyor belts.

 High-Speed Handshake